Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Camera obscura and lenses.md

 **Peering at the outside world through a lens.** - The camera obscura uses a lens to project an image of the outside world onto a white screen inside the CHaOS event.
 Can you figure out why it's upside down?

-Last initially checked on 2022-02-26 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2022-01-30 by Lavinia Finalde Delfini (lf465@cam.ac.uk)
+Last initially checked on 2023-01-12 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2022-01-30 by Lavinia Finalde Delfini (lf465@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->